Tag Archives: Presh Talwalkar

 This puzzle shares the characteristics of all good problems where the information provided seems insufficient.

-See the Sum of Squares Puzzle.
+See the Sum of Squares Puzzle for solutions.